pohepie/pohepie/README.md

 Hey creators!
 Love your passion for art, but please refrain from promoting your work or services in the stream chat or over DMs.
 My channel is focused on gaming — let's keep the space dedicated to that.
 Thanks for understanding!
 # Harry Potter FAQ
 ### **How did you decide to speedrun this?**
 *I was a huge fan of the series as a kid, recently decided to revisit the classic games.
-Speedrunning them just came to mind as I was interested in GTA speedrunning videos.*
+Speedrunning them just came to mind as I was interested in speedrunning videos at the time.*
 ### **Have you read the books?**
 *I've read all but the last one.
 Looking forwards to reading them again.*
 ## HPatCoS PC FAQ